 Set up disaster recovery of on-premises Hyper-V VMs to Azure

-This is the third tutorial in a series.
-It shows you how to set up disaster recovery of on-premises Hyper-V VMs to Azure.
-This tutorial applies Hyper-V VMs that are not managed by Microsoft System Center Virtual Machine Manager (VMM).
+This tutorial is the third in a series that shows you how to set up on-premises Hyper-V VMs for disaster recovery to Azure.
+This tutorial applies to Hyper-V VMs that aren't managed by Microsoft System Center Virtual Machine Manager.

 In this tutorial, you learn how to:

 - Set up the source replication environment, including on-premises Site Recovery components and the target replication environment.

 We design tutorials to show the simplest deployment path for a scenario.
 The tutorials use default options when possible, and they don't show all possible settings and paths.
 For more information about a scenario, see the How-to Guides section of the Site Recovery documentation.